 The assets created for the campaign served a number of purposes, including organic social media posts for Facebook, Instagram, and Twitter.

 In addition to reinforcing the messaging seen on television and in print and online ads, the campaign website provides more in-depth information about water, its importance in our everyday lives, and Greeley’s management of this precious natural resource.

 By lending support to the campaign, local businesses are featured on the website and on customer-facing signage.

-A series of three print ads served as part of a campaign to encourage Avista customers to take advantage of energy-efficiency tips and rebates.
+Three 30-second TV spots served as part of an ongoing campaign to encourage Avista customers to take advantage of energy-efficiency tips and rebates.
 The campaign theme, Way to Save, was also developed by helveticka.

-Part of the campaign was a 30-second TV spot highlighting a number of ways to save – from making simple, inexpensive changes to adding home improvements.
+Print ads highlight a number of ways to save, from making simple, inexpensive changes to adding home improvements.

-A series of online ads gave viewers energy-saving tips – as well as information on rebates that help offset the costs of higher-efficiency equipment.
+A series of online ads provided viewers with energy-saving tips, as well as information on rebates that help offset the costs of higher-efficiency equipment.